trinnguyen/trinnguyen.github.io/_posts/2019-09-21-run-xamarin-project-from-the-command-line.md

   - vscode
 ---

+*Update 2019, Oct 21: Add Build Archive for Xamarin.iOS*

-I feels pleasant working on Xamarin projects with VSCode in parallel with Jetbrains Rider IDE.
+I feel pleasant working on Xamarin projects with VSCode in parallel with Jetbrains Rider IDE.
 It's neccessary to find a way to build and run Xamarin.iOS and Xamarin.Android apps using command line and generate those scripts as tasks in VSCode for quick development.

 ## Run Xamarin.Android project from command line